-This report presents summary statistics of the 2018 data released by the Small Area Income and Poverty Estimates (SAIPE) program of the U.S. Census Bureau in December 2019.
-Each year, the SAIPE program provides timely, reliable estimates of income and poverty for the administration of federal programs and the allocation of federal funds to local jurisdictions and school districts.
-SAIPE is the only source of data on single-year, median household income and poverty statistics for all 3,141 counties and 13,197 school districts in the United States.
-Some state and local organizations also use SAIPE to distribute funds and manage programs.
+This report presents summary statistics of the 2019 data released by the Small Area Income and Poverty Estimates (SAIPE) program of the U.S. Census Bureau in December 2020.1 Each year, the SAIPE program provides timely, reliable estimates of income and poverty for the administration of federal programs and the allocation of federal funds to local jurisdictions and school districts.
+SAIPE is the only source of data on single-year, median household income and poverty statistics for all 3,141 counties and 13,174 school districts in the United States.2 Some state and local organizations also use SAIPE income and poverty estimates to distribute funds and manage programs.

-The Census Bureau and other federal agencies created the SAIPE program to provide annual income and poverty statistics for states, counties, and school districts in the United States.3 The SAIPE program produces yearly poverty estimates for the total population (all ages) and by selected characteristics for counties and states.
-These estimates include the
+The Census Bureau and other federal agencies created the SAIPE program in the early 1990s to provide annual income and poverty statistics for states, counties, and school districts in the United States.
+The SAIPE program produces yearly poverty estimates for the total population (all ages) and by selected characteristics for counties and states.
+These estimates include the number of children under the age of 5 in poverty (for states only), the number of related children aged 5 to 17 in families in poverty, the number of